 Treating Pelvic Inflammatory Disease (PID) with Medicines

 As soon as PID has been diagnosed, it needs to be treated with antibiotics.
 Two or more types of antibiotics may be taken at the same time.
 This ensures that all the bacteria are killed.
 It's very important to take all of your medicine as prescribed, or the infection may not go away.

 Mild cases of PID can be treated at home.
 Antibiotic pills will likely be prescribed.
 You may also get an injection of antibiotics.

 Severe cases of PID need to be treated in the hospital.
 There, you will get antibiotics through an IV (intravenous) line.
-Your health will be closely monitored.
+Your health will be closely watched.
 The length of your hospital stay depends on how sick you are.
 After you leave the hospital, antibiotic pills will likely be prescribed.
 If complications have occurred, you may need surgery to help treat them.

 The bacteria that cause PID can also have harmful effects in men.
 Any partner you have had sex with in the past 60 days should be treated for chlamydia and gonorrhea.
 Your partner must be treated with antibiotics as well.

 Follow all your healthcare provider’s instructions.
 This will help you heal.
 During treatment: